On the Effectiveness of Integration Methods for Multimodal Dialogue Response Retrieval: Conclusion

 \section{Conclusion}

-We propose an integrated task to build a multimodal dialogue system that outputs both text and image responses, and present three architectures for the task, named \dr, \shareddr, and \multimodaldr, respectively.
-We then analyze their advantages and disadvantages in terms of retrieval performance and model size.
+We propose an integrated task to build a multimodal dialogue system that outputs both text and image responses, and present three architectures named DR, SDR, and MDR.
+We then empirically analyze the effectiveness of intent prediction which was introduced in the previous work.

-Specifically, we empirically analyze the effectiveness of intent prediction which was introduced in the previous work.
-The experimental results on two datasets demonstrate that the end-to-end approach without an intent predictor shows competitiveness for multimodal retrieval compared to the two-step approach.
-In addition, \shareddr and \multimodaldr successfully reduce the number of model parameters without compromising the end task performance.
-As the end-to-end approach is the efficient method to solve the end task directly, elaborating cross-modal interactions in this architecture will become one promising direction for our future work.
+The experimental results on two datasets demonstrate that the end-to-end approach without an intent predictor is competitive with the two-step approach for multimodal retrieval.
+In addition, SDR and MDR successfully reduce the number of model parameters without compromising the end task performance.